Frequently Asked Questions

 Students must have completed the application for graduation in order to be eligible to participate in the 2026 Commencement ceremonies.
 The deadline to apply to graduate was February 27, 2026.
 More information can be found on the graduation website.

-Don't hesitate to get in touch with the Office of the Registrar ([email protected]) with any questions or concerns regarding your commencement eligibility.
+Please reach out to the Office of the Registrar ([email protected]) with any questions or concerns regarding your commencement eligibility.

-The deadline for ordering regalia online is Friday, March 20.
+The deadline for ordering regalia online was Friday, March 20.
+For more information, please visit the regalia webpage.

 Students are welcome to decorate their caps to celebrate their achievements and highlight their individuality.
 Decorated caps must align with the Student Conduct and Community Standards and should reflect the professionalism and significance of the occasion.
 Any caps deemed to be inappropriate will not be permitted to be worn.